Filming in North Miami

 Parking / Base Camp

 Any production to be filmed in the City that invests more than $20,000 in North Miami businesses, may be given free and/or reserved parking during production.
 Any production to be filmed in the City that invests more than $50,000 in North Miami business may be given free and/or reserved space to use as a “Base Camp” during production.

 For productions with more than twelve crew members and a budget of more than $30,000, fees for use of City facilities such as parks, community centers, and other public locations may be waived.
 For productions with budgets over $100,000, administrative fees for hiring off-duty Police officers may be waived.

 To obtain reimbursement, production companies must submit invoice(s) with a description of expenses including itemized receipts/paid invoices.
-See the film permit application (PDF) Opens in New Window for details.
+See the Film Permit Submission Process section for details.

 All financial incentives are subject to funding availability.

 The State of Florida and Miami-Dade County offer additional incentives for film production.